sweetrdf/termTemplates/README.md

 Provides a set of term templates allowing match desired RDF named nodes, literals and quads.

-Summary of when to use which class is provided below (`termTemplates` namespace skipped for clarity):

 | Match by                     | Supported operators         | Match both named nodes and literals | Match only named nodes | Match only literals    | Remarks |
 |------------------------------|-----------------------------|-------------------------------------|------------------------|------------------------|---------|
 | term's string value          | ==, <, >, <=, >=, starts with, ends with, contains, any value | ValueTemplate | NamedNodeTemplate | LiteralTemplate [1] |     |